serhiy-dranko/Dataskools/Week_6/Day_2/Reference_to_the_tasks.md

 **In your notes answer:**
 - If you needed to fix a data type error in `started_at` — how many queries would you need to edit in the old structure versus the new reference query structure?

+  In old schema two Trips_April_2026 and Trips_May_2026

 - What happens to `Trips_MemberOnly` and `Trips_CasualOnly` automatically if you fix a bug in `Trips_Cleaned_Template`?

+  All changes from Trips_Cleaned_Template will apear in `Trips_MemberOnly` and `Trips_CasualOnly`

 - Why are these two branch queries currently disabled and when would you enable them?

+  They currently disabled because we do need them in data model.
+This exclude reloat thease two sources.
+We need enable them only when data changed or when we apply some new calculations in them.

 ---